thomasrichardsopenx/slate/source/index.html.md

 OpenX supports mobile ad serving in:

 * Mobile apps.
-Integrate with OpenX using the following approaches: OpenX Mobile SDK, Mobile ad request examples, Server-to-server ad. requests
+Integrate with OpenX using the following approaches: OpenX Mobile SDK, Mobile ad request examples, Server-to-server ad. requests.

-If you do not use the OpenX Mobile SDK, you must configure your app to interact with OpenX using the information contained in the ad request or by passing mobile parameters via JavaScript ad tags.
+* If you do not use the OpenX Mobile SDK, you must configure your app to interact with OpenX using the information contained in the ad request or by passing mobile parameters via JavaScript ad tags.

-Mobile web.
+* Mobile web.
 Similar to ad serving on desktop webpages because you can use image, iframe, and JavaScript ad tags by retrieving the ad tags and then pasting them in the source code for your mobile website.

-After you set up your inventory components, you can retrieve the ad request URLs for your ad units through the Inventory tab or construct mobile ad requests.
+* After you set up your inventory components, you can retrieve the ad request URLs for your ad units through the Inventory tab or construct mobile ad requests.

 ### Mobile ad request parameters